-Since January 20, 2021 the school has been using COVID-19 positivity rates within the school as the basis for classroom and/or building closure.
+On December 12, 2020 the SSCPS Board of Trustees voted to change the determining data indicators for building closure as recommended by the Massachusetts Department of Elementary and Secondary Education and both the Norwell and Weymouth Board of Health.
+This means that instead of using the regional calculation metrics found within the DPH Weekly COVID-19 Public Health Report, the school is now using COVID-19 positivity rates within the school as the basis for classroom and/or building closure.
 Should the school experience 3 confirmed positive cases of COVID-19 in a specific cohort or building over a rolling five school day period, the school may close classrooms and buildings to mitigate the spread of the virus.
+The change has been in effect since January 20, 2021.

-As February break approaches, we continue to ask all members of our school community to follow statewide guidelines so that we may keep our buildings open.
+We continue to ask all members of our school community to follow statewide guidelines so that we may remain open.
 This includes avoiding out-of-state travel, particularly traveling by airplane, train, or bus.
 If you must travel, please adhere to the state requirements of a 14 day quarantine.
-There is no test out option for inperson attendance.
+There is no test out option for in-person attendance.
 Governor Baker's most recent order from December 23 may be found here.
 Residents of Massachusetts are also being asked to avoid gatherings, including in-home gatherings, with anyone outside of your immediate family.